DJCordhose/ecmascript-2015-iojs/README.md

 sendMessage('Keep on rocking!', 'Lemmy', 'Ozzy', 'Angus');
 ```

+*Caution: Unfortunately, rest parameters do not work in combination with arrow functions.*

 (Note that ES6 also introduces the spread operator that also starts with `...`.
 This operator is currently not supported by iojs)